Blog

 Rebalancing your portfolio

-Markets change, as do your financial circumstances, so it’s vital to periodically assess and rebalance your portfolio.
+Markets change, as do your financial circumstances, so it’s important to periodically assess and rebalance your portfolio.
 For example, this could be done by:

 2. Using new money to purchase extra assets on top of what you already have.